 Attribute Id - An integer value that uniquely identifies an attribute.
 The attribute ID must be unique within a specific data model.
 Using the attribute ID allows the same ID to be used for all versions of a data model.
 For example, the ‘area name’ attribute ID of 4542 has been used in all releases of NASIS, NASIS 5.1 to the current NASIS data model.
 Must be unique within each database.

 The Attribute IDs can be manually entered, if you want to control what attribute IDs are used or there is a calculation under ‘Attribute’ to populate null values.
 The calculation is called ‘Update Attribute ID where ID is null’.
 Running the calculation on the selected set, instead of highlighting specific rows, makes sure that all null Attribute IDs get populated.

+Use calculation to populate

 Tablecolumn